jon-heard/obsidian-inline-scripts/README.md

 ***

-## ADVANCED SHORTCUTS: The expFormat() function for polish
+## ADVANCED SHORTCUTS: Adding the common expansion format to your shortcuts (optional)
-`expFormat(expansionString)` is a function that adds a common layout to values that are passed through it.
-This common layout is intended for expansion results (values that are returned from expansion-scripts).
-It takes "expansionString" (a string or string array) adds a prefix (such as "> "), suffix (such as "\n\n") and line-prefix (prepended to each line).
-The prefix, suffix and line-prefix are all defined in the __Inline Scripts__ settings, allowing the user to define their own common shortcut format.
+Many shortcuts take advantage of a simple system that adds a "common expansion format" to their results.
+This is not required, but allows your shortcut's output to look pleasant and similar to other shortcut results.

+`expFormat(expansionString)` is a function that takes "expansionString" (a string or string array) and returns it, but adjusted it to adhere to the "common expansion format".
+A simple use-case is to adjust your shortcut by replacing `return result;` with `return expFormat(result);`.

+`expUnformat(expansionString)` is a counterpoint to `expFormat(expansionString)`.
+It takes a string with the "common expansion format" added to it, and strips out the formatting.
+This is useful when you need to work with the data from a formatted expansion.

+The "common expansion format" is defined in the settings, which allows the user to define how they want shortcuts to print into their notes.
+There are three entries in the "Common expansion format" section of the settings:
+- __prefix__ - text added to the start of an expansion (such as "> ").
+- __line-prefix__ - text added to the start of each line of an expansion.
+- __suffix__ - text added to the end of an expansion (such as "\n\n").

 ### Examples